Working Together to Teach Kids to Fish

 Youth fishing rodeos are a great way to introduce a child to fishing - even if you have never been fishing yourself.
 Fishing rodeos are typically held at small ponds or lakes and are aimed at helping beginners successfully catch a fish.

-Maryland DNR Fisheries partners with community organizations through our Youth Fishing Rodeo Program.
-Events are sponsored by a wide variety of community and non-profit organizations and Fisheries works with these organizations to provide support and assistance.
-Rodeos are held throughout the state between March and October and are generally open to participants from 3 to 12 years of age.
+Fishing and Boating Services partners with community organizations through our Youth Fishing Rodeo Program.
+Events are sponsored by a wide variety of community and non-profit organizations and the department works with these organizations to provide support and assistance.
+Rodeos are held throughout the state between March and October and are generally open to participants from 3 to 15 years of age.
 Each year, thousands of children get their first fishing experience at a rodeo event and event organizers work hard to make sure all the children have a fun and exciting time.
 Most events provide bait or fishing gear and have volunteers on hand to help the kids learn to fish.
 Others even add food and prizes to make the day one they won't soon forget.

-If you are interested in introducing your child to fishing at a youth fishing rodeo, click here for a list of upcoming events: 2014 Fishing Rodeo Schedule.
+If you are interested in introducing your child to fishing at a youth fishing rodeo, the most current listing of events is now available.
+Throughout the spring and summer months, several

 Youth Fishing Rodeo Program Coordinator